pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

         fill: { color: 'blue' }
     })
     obj_3 = new GraphicObject( {position: [0,-200,0]});
-    // apply some change by code ( or make a subclass ) obj_3.drawModel = () => sphere(50)
+    // apply some overloading of method by code ( or make a subclass ) obj_3.drawModel = () => sphere(50)
 }